enioka-Haute-Couture/enioka_scan/docs/api/camera.md

 :::{method} app:previewRatioMode

 The mode to use for filling the camera preview.
 Can be one of the following values:
-    - `0`: `fillWithCrop` (default)
-        sides if needed.
+    - `0`: `fillWithCrop`: The preview will be scaled to fit the picture, cropping the sides if needed.
 The aspect ratio of the preview will be kept.
-    - `1`: `fillWithBlackBars`
-        sides if needed.
+    - `1`: `fillWithBlackBars`: The preview will be scaled to fit the picture, with black bars on the sides if needed.
 The aspect ratio of the preview will be kept.
-    - `2`: `fillWithStretch`
-        the preview if needed.o of the preview will be kept.
+    - `2`: `fillWithStretch`: The preview will fill the available space, by squashing or stretching the preview if needed.
+The aspect ratio of the preview can be altered.

+If the value of this attribute is not recognized or defined, the preview ratio mode will be set by default to `fillWithCrop`.
 :::

 :::{method} app:readerMode